Defending Minnesotans Charged With Robbery and Theft

 Burglary and robbery are both types of theft, but legally they mean different things and can be charged in multiple different ways.
 If you have been accused of burglary or robbery, you need to understand the charges against you and what you can do to protect yourself from serious criminal penalties.

-I am criminal defense attorney Justin Schiks.
-I defend people charged with burglary or robbery in the St. Paul-Minneapolis area and throughout Minnesota.
+I am attorney Justin Schiks, a Woodbury Burglary Lawyer defending people charged with burglary or robbery in the St. Paul-Minneapolis area and throughout Minnesota.
 I am a respected trial lawyer with a record of success defending clients accused of these crimes.
 Please contact me to learn how I can help.

 Burglary and robbery are serious charges with penalties of up to 20 years in prison and $35,000 in fines or both.